lalgwebdev/cashpp/README.md

 # cashpp

+This is a modification for LALG of the original version by Aidan Saunders.
+* It adds a further PP type of BACS Offline
+* Changes Checks to Cheques
+* and updates version information.

 This extension adds two payment processor types for recording Cash and Cheques (Checks).
 The intended use is with administrative webforms where staff want to record cash and cheques received.